cmarkovsky/ensemble_void_fill/README.md

 This repository contains the full codebase and dataset preprocessing pipeline for the study:
 **"An ensemble machine learning approach for filling voids in surface elevation change maps over glacier surfaces"**
-by Cameron Markovsky, Summer Rupper, Simon Brewer, and Richard Forster (University of Utah).
+by Cameron Markovsky, Summer Rupper, Simon Brewer, and Richard R. Forster (University of Utah).

-📄 [Read the paper](https://doi.org/10.5281/zenodo.XXXXXXX) (Zenodo DOI or journal link if available)

-## 🧩 Overview
+## Overview

 Glacier mass balance assessments in High Mountain Asia (HMA) require accurate surface elevation change maps, which often contain large voids due to sensor limitations, terrain shadowing, or lack of contrast in accumulation zones.
 This repository presents: